ITERO ELEMENT 5D PLUS

 CONS OF CEREC PRIMESCAN

 The Medit i700 Intraoral Scanner is an affordable option for those who are not seeking out CAD/CAM abilities.
-The scanner is competitively priced at $20,000 with no annual subscription fees except for cloud storage above one GB, which is priced at $1 per month for 10 TB.
+The digital dental scanner is competitively priced at $20,000 with no annual subscription fees except for cloud storage above one GB, which is priced at $1 per month for 10 TB.
 There are many apps that are included, such as the orthodontic simulator, smile design, crown fit checker, and model builder.
 Only the scanner is available, though, which means dentists must also invest in a display hub.

 In combination with its speed and scan quality, this is one of the most desired scanners on the market.
 A full arch can easily be completed in 40 seconds and only requires a one to two-minute processing time per arch.
 With intelligent AI built into the software, it has the ability to capture anatomically accurate scans with color and shade matching.
 It has an accuracy of 10.9 microns.
 Also, 3D-in-motion video technology effectively captures video-based scans.